bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

    flow.
 When we construct a term that appears on the left-hand side of rules, we do so by calling a function (the "constructor body");
    and this function *is* the rewrite logic, so the term is rewritten as soon as it exists.
-The code that embeds the ISLE generated code will kick off execution by calling a top-level "driver" constructor.
+The code that embeds the ISLE-generated code will kick off execution by calling a top-level "driver" constructor.
 The body of the constructor will eventually choose one of several rules to apply, and execute code to build the right-hand